 The young prince pondered over those last words as he sipped cocoa from his heavy mug.
 With a sigh of satisfaction, he gently closed the worn tome which closed with a hushed puff as a fine layer of dust settled from the closing.

-The book had been read by him countless times but every new reading of each passage felt different, the soft texture of the worn pages left a different impression on his fingers and triggered new stimulations that his mind enjoyed.
+The book had been read by him countless times but every new reading of each passage felt different, the soft texture of the worn pages left a different impression on his fingers and triggered new stimulation that his mind enjoyed.

 He lifted up the book and walked over to the other side of his room.
 It was morning as the sun was streaming through a circular window endowed with an astrological array.
 Light reflected off an array of interlocking rings that rotated around a different axis.

 The prince let go of the book which levitated as if it was lighter than air.
 He then with his arms assumed a disk-like position with the tips of his fingers touching his elbows.

 A magical sigil appeared and out flew a golden wheel of chronic power.
 It enveloped the book and teleported it inside the seemingly impenetrable web of circular rings where the book became suspended within.

 The disk than traveled back to the prince, who extended out a palm to retrieve it.
 With a metallic ring, the object vanished.

 As he gazed at the palm, he saw a golden sigil marked on his gloved hand which after a moment, melted away.

 Prince Magnus would look forward to his magus tutelage